-- 10.2.1 One of the first things we must appreciate about mortality data is its lack of timeliness.
-Whereas financial data is produced on an almost continuous real-time basis (or at worst a daily basis), and economic data, such as price inflation, is typically produced on a monthly basis, mortality data is published much less frequently and is also subject to incurred-but-not-reported (IBNR) issues.
-At best, it is published only annually, and sometimes it is only published at intervals of 4 or 5 years.
-Thus, mortality data is anything but timely, and any security linked to a particular mortality table must be designed with this lack of timeliness in mind. - 10.2.2 In addition, mortality-linked securities might sometimes rely on unpublished mortality tables that change at irregular intervals.
+10.2.1 One of the first things which we must appreciate about mortality data is their lack of timeliness.
+Whereas financial data are produced on an almost continuous real time basis (or at worst a daily basis), and economic data, such as price inflation, are typically produced on a monthly basis, mortality data are published much less frequently, and are also subject to incurred-but-not-reported (IBNR) issues.
+At best, they are published only annually, and sometimes they are only published at intervals of four or five years.
+Thus, mortality data are anything but timely, and any security linked to a particular mortality table must be designed with this lack of timeliness in mind.

+10.2.2 In addition, mortality-linked securities might sometimes rely on unpublished mortality tables which change at irregular intervals.
 For example, the annuity futures contract depends on the immediate annuity mortality tables in use by several insurers.
-Each insurer will change its mortality assumptions at different times and these changes will be reflected in changes in the market annuity rates. - 10.2.3 On the other hand, annuity rates are published daily and this permits the design of a security that has much greater flexibility with regard to payment dates than securities that are dependent in an explicit way on a mortality table that is published only, say, annually.
+Each insurer will change its mortality assumptions at different times, and these changes will be reflected in changes in the market annuity rates.

+10.2.3 On the other hand, annuity rates are published daily, and this permits the design of a security which has much greater flexibility with regard to payment dates than securities which are dependent in an explicit way on a mortality table which is published only, say, annually.